| Costa Rica > Weather |

 Partly cloudy to Cloudy | Rain | Rainy Season Due to the effects of the tropical wave, the most intense rains of the weekend will be on Saturday, September 14.
 The rains will begin to appear from the early hours of the morning, mainly in the Caribbean and the South Pacific.
 Source: Instituto Meteorológico Nacional (IMN) - (Costa Rica National Weather Institute) Costa Rica Weather in the month of August 2022Monthly Weather Characterization from IMN

 This change is generally registered from August 15 onwards, since conditions similar to those of July can still occur in the first fortnight, including a second "veranillo" in the Pacific zone, called "segunda canícula" (second heat wave).
 This month also marks the beginning of the most active part of the Atlantic tropical cyclone season.
-Source: Instituto Meteorológico Nacional (IMN) - (Costa Rica National Weather Institute) Current Oceanic Influence (20 September 2023)USA National Hurricane Center Official Advises
+Source: Instituto Meteorológico Nacional (IMN) - (Costa Rica National Weather Institute) Current Oceanic Influence (4 March 2026)USA National Hurricane Center Official Advises

 The seasons of Costa Rica climate are defined by the amount of rain that falls during a particular period of time.
 The year can be easily divided into two main periods or seasons, named by the local residents as "Verano", summer and "Invierno", winter.
 The "Verano" season is from December to April, and is the time of the year when there are more blue skies and few rains.
 The "Invierno" is the rainy period, from May to November, and during this time, in most locations, it rains constantly; with sunny mornings, sometimes cool, sometimes sweltering, and the rain coming during the first hours of afternoon.